danghoangnhan/ChineseDialectManager/README.md

 5. Create a pull request.

 Please ensure to follow the existing code style and write unit tests for new features.

-## License

-Specify the license under which your project is released.
-For example:

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----